TurboFP635

 Performance and use

 TurboFP635 can be easily expressed and detected in a wide range of organisms.
-It can be easy visualised within living tissues.
-Mammalian cells transiently transfected with TurboFP635 expression vectors give bright fluorescent signals within 10-12 hours after transfection.
-No cell toxic effects and visible protein aggregation are observed.
+Mammalian cells transiently transfected with TurboFP635 expression vectors produce bright fluorescence in 10-12 hrs after transfection.
+No cytotoxic effects or visible protein aggregation are observed.

 DsRed-Express and TurboFP635 expression in Xenopus laevis.